linux-application-whitelisting/fapolicyd/README.md

 I have root permissions, I'll move the file somewhere else.
 OK, if you are root, you can change the rules or simply turn off the deamon, too.
 So, this is not designed to prevent root from doing things.
 Also, moving a file means it's no longer "known" and will be blocked from executing.
+And if something were moved to overwrite it, then the hash is no longer the same.

 5) How do you prevent race conditions on startup?
 Can something execute before the daemon takes control?